Justification by Faith – Works – Election? Romans 3:19-31 Explained

 We shortly afterwards are given a description of how the elect can have their election reversed.
 “For if after they have escaped the pollutions of the world through the knowledge of the Lord and Savior Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning.
 For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.
 But it is happened unto them according to the true proverb, The dog is turned to his own vomit again; and the sow that was washed to her wallowing in the mire.”
 (2 Peter 2:20-22)

-Another example of the many given in Scripture, about how being elected and not being elected can both be reversed, is seen in Romans chapter 11 as the Apostle Paul described the condition of the lost Jews; and warned believing Christians that to follow them in them in their disobedience would mean losing their election.
+You are only “elected” if you obey and it’s continually conditional.
+Being elected and not being elected can both be reversed and is seen in Romans chapter 11 as the Apostle Paul described the condition of the lost Jews; and warned believing Christians that to follow them in them in their disobedience would mean losing their election.
 He would also make it clear that the unbelieving Jews would become elect if they should submit to their Messiah.

 Romans 11:19-23: “Thou wilt say then, The branches were broken off, that I might be grafted in.
 20 Well; because of unbelief they were broken off, and thou standest by faith.
 Be not highminded, but fear: 21 For if God spared not the natural branches, take heed lest he also spare not thee.
 22 Behold therefore the goodness and severity of God: on them which fell, severity; but toward thee, goodness, if thou continue in his goodness: otherwise thou also shalt be cut off.
 23 And they also, if they abide not still in unbelief, shall be grafted in: for God is able to graft them in again.”